finos/common-domain-model/documentation/source/product-model.rst

 MeasureBase
 """""""""""

-``MeasureBase`` is a base data type that consists of two mandatory attributes that define a *measure* generally.
-It provides a common component that is useful in the definition of price and quantity :
+``MeasureBase`` is a base data type that consists of two attributes that define a *measure* generally.
+It provides a common component that is useful in the definition of price and quantity.

 - ``amount``, which is a number and could be a price or a quantity
 - ``unitOfAmount``, which defines the unit in which that amount is expressed

+Both attributes are optional as their existence is designed to be further constrained in the different data types that extend ``MeasureBase``.

 .. code-block:: Haskell